-People who have experienced sexual violations should talk to a doctor as soon as possible or seek emergency care.
+People who have experienced sexual violations should speak with a healthcare professional as soon as possible or seek emergency care.

-Adults should also speak with a doctor about any unexplained or concerning vaginal cuts or tears in children or infants.
+Adults should also speak with a healthcare professional about any unexplained or concerning vaginal cuts or tears in children or infants.

 Vaginal cuts or tears can occur during pubic hair removal and sexual activity.
 Vaginal delivery during childbirth can also cause wounds in the tissues inside and surrounding the vagina.